 Check out this cool Nike sports bra I got the other day!
 It zips!
 I paired it with a sweater top from Target, Gianni Bini skirt, Sky High Dunks, and Google Eyes.
 It’s a great outfit for a stroll in Wicker Park or the Bastille concert I went to that night. (which was awesome, by the way) I’m so ready for Chicago to warm up so I can take more strolls like this.

-Categories: shoes • Tags: art, arts, Bastille, Chicago, city, concert, exploring, fine arts, Gianni Bini, googly eyes, graffiti, music, Nike, photography, photos, pics, pictures, shoes, Sky High Dunks, sneakerhead, sneakers, sports bra, Target, Travel, urban, Wicker Park, zipper, zipper bra
+Categories: Nike • Tags: art, arts, Bastille, Chicago, city, concert, exploring, fine arts, Gianni Bini, googly eyes, graffiti, music, Nike, Nike, photography, photos, pics, pictures, Sky High Dunks, sneakerhead, sneakers, sports bra, Target, travel, urban, Wicker Park, zipper, zipper bra

 My favorite part of Detroit is all of the colors– it’s the home of street art.
 Each building has a million stories to tell and there are a million different ways to interpret them.
 I thought I’d wear some art on one of my Carhartt jean jackets much like the buildings wearing art in Detroit.
 See how you can make these fabric applique flowers yourself HERE.

-Categories: shoes • Tags: architecture, art, arts, Carhartt, Clothing, color, Detroit, fabric, fashion, fine art, flowers, graffiti, Nike, photography, photos, sewing, spring, street art, style, the dirt d, Travel
+Categories: Nike • Tags: architecture, art, arts, Carhartt, Clothing, color, Detroit, fabric, fashion, fine art, flowers, graffiti, Nike, photography, photos, sewing, spring, street art, style, the dirt d, travel